Five Days of Milan | |||||||

 However, the whole city fought throughout the streets, raising barricades, firing from windows and roofs, and urging the rural population to join them.
 The populace was backed by the archbishop and at least 100 priests joined in the fighting against the Austrians.
 A bust of Pope Pius IX was hoisted onto the barricades.[16]
 A provisional government of Milan was formed and presided over by the podestà, Gabrio Casati and a council of war under Carlo Cattaneo.
 The Martinitt (orphanage children) worked as message runners to all parts of the town.

 Radetzky saw the difficulty of resisting under siege in the city centre, but while afraid of being attacked by the Piedmontese army and peasants from the countryside, he preferred to withdraw after losing control of the Porta Tosa (now Porta Vittoria) to the rebels.
-On the evening of 22 March, the Austrians withdrew towards the "Quadrilatero" (the fortified zone made up of the four cities of Verona, Legnago, Mantua and Peschiera del Garda), taking with them several hostages arrested at the start of the uprising.
+On the evening of 22 March, the Austrians withdrew towards the "Quadrilatero" (the fortified zone bounded by the four cities of Verona, Legnago, Mantua and Peschiera del Garda), 120 km eastwards, taking with them several hostages arrested at the start of the uprising.
 Meanwhile, the rest of Lombard and Venetic territory was free.

 In memory of these days, the official newspaper of the temporary government was called simply Il 22 marzo (22 March), which began publication on 26 March at the Palazzo Marino under the direction of Carlo Tenca.[17]
-A monument to the uprising by the sculptor Giuseppe Grandi was built at what is now Porta Vittoria.
+A Monument to the Five Days of Milan by the sculptor Giuseppe Grandi was inaugurated in 1895 at what is now Porta Vittoria.

 Almost a century later, in 1943, the uprising of Naples against WWII Nazi occupation was named The Four Days of Naples, in conscious emulation of the earlier Milan event.